 Prostheses cover under private health insurance

-By law, your private health insurer must pay a benefit for a prosthesis if:
+Private health insurer are required to pay a benefit for a product if:

-- the prosthesis is on the prostheses list
+- the product is listed on the Prostheses List

-The list shows the minimum benefit insurers must pay for listed prostheses.
+The Prostheses List shows the minimum benefits insurers are required to pay for listed products.

-There are more than 10,000 surgically implanted or applied prostheses on the list, including:
+There are more than 11,000 products listed on the Prostheses List, including:

 - vascular and cardiac stents

-- human tissue items like bones or bone fragments, vascular grafts, corneas and heart valves
+- human tissue items like bone or bone fragments, vascular grafts, corneas and heart valves

-If the minimum benefit is less than the cost of the prosthesis you might have to pay the difference.
+But if the minimum benefit set up on the Prostheses List is less than the cost of the product, you might have to pay the difference.

-Before you have a prosthesis surgically implanted or applied, discuss the cost and your cover with:
+Before you have your treatment, discuss the cost and your cover with:

 - your health insurer